jheyman/blog/pages/PhotoFrameWidget/index.md

 ##### PhotoFrameWidgetService

 This service performs a first HTTP GET request on a remote server to get the name and size of an image picked randomly by the server, and then performs a second GET request to receive the image data itself.
-The received data (from a remote image file e.g. PNG, JPG, ...) is decoded into a Bitmap, which is then set to fill the layout's `ImageView`. <br><br>
+The received data (from a remote image file e.g. PNG, JPG, ...) is decoded into a Bitmap, which is then set to fill the layout's `ImageView`. <br>

 **Notes**: